raspberrypilearning/minecraft-selfies/worksheet.md

 	![fig2](images/figure_2.png)

-1. It stands to reason that the closest dot in 3D space to the original colour, has the closest colour to the first dot.
+1. It stands to reason that the closest dot in 3D space to the original colour, would appear to be the closest colour visually.

 1. Unfortunately this is not the case.
-While RGB values are nice as we can fairly easily guess colours - for instance R - 255, G- 255, B - 0 you could probably guess as being pinkish, they are not very useful for comparing colours.
+While RGB values are useful for us when describing colours, they are not very useful for comparing colours.
 Have a look at the graph below.

 	![fig3](images/figure_3.png)

-1. Although the dark grey and light grey dots appear closer to each other with regard to colour, they are actually 173 units apart.
-Both light grey and dark grey dots are closer to the red (150 part) than they are to each other.
+1. Although the dark grey and light grey dots appear to be of a more similar colour, they are actually 173 units apart.
+Both light grey and dark grey dots are closer to the red (150 units) than they are to each other.

 1. For this reason comparing RGB values is not very useful, as the colours that are close to each other in 3D space may visually appear to be very different.
-(You'll be able to see a comparison picture at the end).

 1. For this reason we convert the RGB values into what are known as [lab colour space](https://en.wikipedia.org/wiki/Lab_color_space).
-In lab colour space, distance between colours in 3D space is very similar to our own perception of colours.
+In lab colour space, distance between colours in 3D space is very similar to our own perception of what could be called similar colours.

 ## Converting to lab colour space